PeepDB-dev/peepdb/README.md

 ## Installation

+TODO:

-You can install peepDB using pip: (not yet)
+You can install peepDB using pip

 pip install peepDB